-Doesn’t it drive you a little crazy when someone mispronounces your name?
-That used to drive us crazy too, since there seems to be so many ways one could choose to pronounce J-U-N-I-A-T-A.
+Does it drive you a little crazy when someone mispronounces your name?
+That used to drive us crazy too since there seem to be so many ways one could choose to pronounce J-U-N-I-A-T-A.

 - Mitchell Dunklebarger [DUNK-uhl-BARG-ger], Juniata class of 2014, currently enrolled in the National Institutes of Health Intramural Research Training Award at the National Cancer Institute.